code-review-checklists/java-concurrency/README.md

  ](#justify-parallel-stream-use)

 Thread interruption and `Future` cancellation
- - [Interruption status is restored before propagating a wrapped `InterruptedException`?
+ - [Interruption status is restored before wrapping `InterruptedException` with another exception?
  ](#restore-interruption)
- - [`InterruptedException` is swallowed only in the following kinds of methods?
+ - [`InterruptedException` is swallowed only in the following kinds of methods:
  ](#interruption-swallowing)
-   - `Runnable.run()`, `Callable.call()`, or methods to be passed to executors as lambda tasks
+   - `Runnable.run()`, `Callable.call()`, or methods to be passed to executors as lambda tasks; or
-   - Methods with "try" or "best effort" semantics
+   - Methods with "try" or "best effort" semantics?
  - [`InterruptedException` swallowing is documented for a method?](#interruption-swallowing)
  - [Can use Guava's `Uninterruptibles` to avoid `InterruptedException` swallowing?
  ](#interruption-swallowing)